vitorcmonteiro/gra_streaming_gcloud/README.md

     * Pandas (pip install pandas)
     * Matplotlib (pip install matplotlib)

 I'm using a development evironment in WSL 2 (Ubuntu) and the only Python package we will need is called Tweepy.
 This is an example of the infrastructure that we are creating at Google Cloud[^3].

 ![Infrastructure](https://user-images.githubusercontent.com/22838513/169104325-907363f7-6626-4c75-8de2-bdf73f58fc52.png)

 </br></br>

-## **Create Data Streaming (Extract)**
+# **Generate Data Streaming**
-### *Create Twitter Developer Account*
+## *Create Twitter Developer Account*
 Before we go ahead with the solution itself, you must first ![create a Developer Account](https://developer.twitter.com/en) so that you have access to API keys needed to pull data from Twitter's Servers.
 This approval may be quick or take a couple days but it is usually instantaneous.

 After creating your account, add an app to your account.
 I named mine as "analytics-gra".
-This action enables you to grab Consumer Keys and Authentication Tokens.
+This action enables you to generate Consumer Keys and Authentication Tokens needed in order to extract tweets from Twitter.

 ![Developer Dashboard](https://user-images.githubusercontent.com/22838513/167897083-d429c517-5c41-4981-82c1-6408483caf66.png)